Phytophthora ramorum

-Phytophthora ramorum is a tree disease affecting Larch that has been prevalent in South West Scotland for many years with sporadic outbreaks elsewhere in Scotland.
+Phytophthora ramorum is a tree disease that affects larch trees.
+It has been prevalent in south west Scotland for many years with sporadic outbreaks elsewhere in the country.
 It can’t be eradicated.
 The only way to slow the rate of spread is to fell the infected trees and those surrounding them.

 Felled areas will be replanted.
 Although, depending on the species chosen, there is a recommended fallow period of three years.
 Our response to Phytophthora ramorum will not result in long term deforestation.